 Do you think there’s anything that will surprise BLS fans, Ozzy fans, or Zakk fans in general?

 Nah… I’m proud of every one of my records, because at that moment in time, that’s the best I could do.
 I can’t stand it when bands say, “Oh, it’s the best thing we’ve ever done!”
 Because it’s like, “That’s what you said on the last record…”

 So I don’t compare my records to each other.
 It’s like with Zeppelin, Led Zeppelin IV probably sold the most because of “Stairway” and “Rock and Roll,” but what, are you gonna tell me that Physical Graffiti sucked?
 It just depends on what mood you’re in.
 If you and me are on a road trip, and you’ve got the Zeppelin catalog, I may say, “Dude, put on Presence.
 I haven’t heard that one in awhile.”
 It’s their least-selling record, but it’s cool.

 So Mafia is just a reflection of where your head was at at that moment?

 Totally.
 And eventually, I’ll ease my way back into the mellow s***.
 It’s all set up so that down the road, I’ll be doing like Neil Young did with the acoustic guitars, pedal-steel, and all types of cool sounds, so I’m not doing the heavy thing ’til I’m 107… Then again, I’m not sure my liver will be around that long! (laughs)

 Without a doubt.
-We just signed a worldwide licensing deal with Artemis and JVC, we completed two amazing videos, one of which, is a tribute to my brother, Dime and we are selling out our tour dates all over the world.
+We just signed a worldwide licensing deal with Artemis and JVC, we completed two amazing videos, one of which is a tribute to my brother, Dime, and we’re selling out our tour dates all over the world.

 What do you think of people who collect guitars?